Lumieducation/H5P-Nodejs-library/docs/architecture.md

 ## Example implementation

 There is a basic example implementation of the server and client (blue parts) using Express in the ```examples``` folder.
-Check it out to see how everything play together.
+Check it out to see how everything plays together.